How I Moved On From a Heartbreak – Part 3: Forgiveness, Closure and Moving On

 Letting Him Know the Truth

 A closure couldn’t take place if he didn’t even know what had been happening all this while.
 I thought he deserved to know the full story all these years.
+Not to say that closure is contingent upon a conversation with the opposite party — it isn’t — but in my case, I felt it was necessary, especially because of the very ambiguous nature of our connection, and how I felt I was, in a way, stringed along in this whole situation for so long.
 I felt I should bring to his awareness the implications of his actions, for his own journey of growth, and for the well-being of whoever is in his life / crosses his life in the future.
-What he decides to do after that is his personal choice.
+What he decided to do after that was his personal choice.

 So in same month of Dec ’09, I wrote a long email to him.
 For the first time, I shared my thoughts feelings transparently.
 I wrote about all the key events that happened between us, starting from 2005.
 From when I liked him, to breaking away, to living in a loop for the few years, to breaking away again in 2008.
 I told him how I felt he was irresponsible in his communications.
 I told him how I hated and resented him for what he had done.
 Finally, I told him I had forgiven him.
 I was ready to move on.